mmistakes/so-simple-theme/events/stancon2019Cambridge/index.md

 Please be comfortable with C++ or at least be willing to stare at blocks of ugly code.
 Please have CmdStan installed.

 **Model assessment and selection** August 21, afternoon.
-Instructor Aki Vehtari.
+Instructor Aki Veharti.

-**Description** In this tutorial I will review estimation of predictive performance of models in M-open seetting where we assume that none of the models is the true model.
+**Description** In this tutorial I will review estimation of predictive performance of models in M-open setting where we assume that none of the models is the true model.
 When we don’t trust our models, we can re-use data as a model-free proxy for the future data distribution.
 To adjust for data re-use we use leave-one-out cross-validation for exchangeable observations, K-fold cross-validation for group exchangeable observations, and m-step ahead validation for time series.
 I present how these performance estimates and related predictive distributions can be used for model comparison, averaging and checking.
 I discuss fast importance sampling approximation including useful diagnostics.
 Finally I discuss relations to alternative methods for model selection and weighting.
 Tutorial demonstrations are based on R with rstan, rstanarm, brms and loo packages.